CoToAI/Band-Name-Generator/README.md

 # 🎸 Band Name Generator 🎤

-This is a fun beginner Python project that generates a creative band name based on your personal inputs!
+Python project that generates a creative band name based on your personal inputs!

 ## 🧠 What I Learned